volumio/docs/docs/08_FAQs/03_Audio_Sources.md

 Yes.
 Volumio has a folder called 'INTERNAL' set aside for this, which uses the free space on your SD card.
+Inside Volumio, the path inside to this share is currently `/mnt/INTERNAL` (this could change in later versions of Volumio).

 The folder is shared on your network as a Samba share called "Internal Storage".
 You can upload music files to that share and they will be shown in your Volumio music library, in a folder called 'INTERNAL'.
 Note that the folder does not appear in the music library if it is empty.

+To upload to the Samba share,
+ * connect to `\\volumio.local`, or the IP address `\\<volumioip>`.
+ * You should be able to connect as the Guest user.
+ If that fails, try connecting as the Volumio user.